Dear Comrades,

 - Addressing the Immigration Crisis and Defending Immigrants and Refugees

-In an organization of 90,000+ members, many if not most new to democratic socialism, the old DSA without caucuses is no longer viable.
-The organization needs organized factions – caucuses – that put DSAers who think alike and do similar work in touch with each other, allowing members to develop and present their political views and strategies to the organization as a whole.
+DSA needs organized factions – caucuses – that put DSAers who think alike and do similar work in touch with each other, allowing members to develop and present their political views and strategies to the organization as a whole.
 Interaction among such caucuses is the essence of democracy in any large organization.
 Without public caucuses, cliques will still form underground to deliberate, organize and push their politics.
 However, the vast majority of the membership will be left with no access to this decision-making.
 Insiders ‘in the know’ should not be allowed to make all the important decisions without real accountability in the form of organized dissent.

-What does need to be addressed is how caucuses conduct themselves: do they operate in a factional way, putting the interest of the caucus above the interest of DSA as a whole, and even more importantly, above the interest of the movement as a whole?
-We have organized a caucus to pursue our vision of democratic socialism and we welcome other caucuses that have formed in a democratic manner.
+What does need to be addressed is how caucuses conduct themselves: do they operate in a sectarian way, putting the interest of the caucus above the interest of DSA as a whole?
+Even more importantly, above the interest of the movement as a whole?
+We have organized to pursue the vision of democratic socialism and we welcome other caucuses that have formed in a democratic manner.

 We’d appreciate your response to this invitation, to our Statement of Principles and to content on our blog.
 If you support our Statement of Principles, please sign on as a member of our caucus.
 If you disagree, we welcome participation and dialogue.